What is Payroll Accounting?

 As for senior positions, typically these require between two and five years of experience, and some employers may also want you to have an associate’s degree or certification.
 As a senior payroll employee, you may perform the duties of clerical or entry-level positions, but you could have many other duties.
 You can expect to prepare financial statements, and tax records, and calculate complex salary data.
 It’s highly possible you may be required to train new payroll employees.
 As a payroll administrator, you could have additional duties like managing a smaller group of employees.

 Advanced management positions may require you to have at least five to seven years of experience and a bachelor’s degree in finance or related area.
 As a payroll manager, supervisor or director, you will most often work in large companies.
 Your responsibilities are to manage the daily operation of the payroll department by overseeing payroll systems, tax records or benefits administration, and taking on direct reports.

 Salary Info and Job Outlook

-If you do get hired as a payroll accountant, the salary can vary.
+If you do get hired as an accountant in payroll, the salary can vary.

 The annual mean wage is $41,160, according to the most recent data from the Bureau of Labor Statistics for all workers in accounting, tax preparation, bookkeeping and payroll services.
-Of course, this is dependent on where you live and where you work, and payroll accountants in Natural Gas Distribution make an annual mean wage of $57,610.
+Of course, this is dependent on where you live and where you work; those in Natural Gas Distribution make an annual mean wage of $57,610.

-As for the future of payroll accounting, technological advancements are expected to continue to diminish the need for payroll and timekeeping clerks.
+As for the future of this career, technological advancements are expected to continue to diminish the need for payroll and timekeeping clerks.
 The U.S. Bureau of Labor Statistics reports a 3% decrease in employment from 2014 to 2024.
 You can increase your opportunities in this field by undertaking and finishing a certification program and learning to take on complex payroll processes.